Ann-Elizabeth Fossett Isaacs: After Monticello

-Shortly after Thomas Jefferson’s death, Ann-Elizabeth, along with her mother and six of her siblings, were auctioned off due in 1827 to unsettled debts from Jefferson.
+Shortly after Thomas Jefferson’s death, Ann-Elizabeth, along with her mother and six of her siblings, were auctioned off in 1827 due to unsettled debts from Jefferson.
 She was later set free due to her father in 1837.
 At the time of her emancipation, Fossett had married a man from Charlottesville of African and Jewish descent by the name of Tucker Issacs.
 The pair moved to Ohio with their children and others of the Fossett family after gaining freedom.
 They would eventually move back to Charlottesville for some time, as they both had family there, some of whom were still enslaved.
 This was followed by another, and this time permanent, move to Ohio for the family.

 Significance

 In her final residency in Ohio, Ann-Elizabeth and her husband resided in Ross County, Ohio on a 158 acre farm.
 This farm was notable for its use as a stop in the Underground Railroad.
 It allowed many escaped slaves an opportunity of safety during a very trying time.
 The acreage was continually used as a station in the Underground Railroad by the descendants of the Isaacs.
 The two had nine children, one of whom was the mother of civil rights leader William Monroe Trotter.